- Skowhegan's Story -

 Nestled in the scenic Kennebec River Valley, Skowhegan is an up-and-coming town with a vibrant history—from the Native Americans who were the original inhabitants, to the 19th- and 20th-century river drivers who annually drove logs down the Kennebec, to the evolving community of makers, doers, and innovators who, like those before them, genuinely love life in Central Maine.

 Settled in 1773 and traversed by Benedict Arnold in 1775, Skowhegan today continues to be a crossroads as well as a county seat and the gateway to the Maine woods.
-Skowhegan is nationally known as the home of Margaret Chase Smith, the first woman U.S. senator.
-It is also the home of the Skowhegan State Fair, the nation’s oldest consecutively running agricultural fair.
+Skowhegan is nationally known as the home of Margaret Chase Smith, the first woman to serve in both houses of the U.S. Congress and the first woman to be placed in nomination for President of the United States at a major party's convention.
+Skowhegan is also the home of the Skowhegan State Fair, the nation’s oldest consecutively running agricultural fair.

 Downtown Skowhegan is watched over by the world’s tallest Native American, a 62-foot wooden sculpture crafted by renowned Maine artist Bernard Langlais and “dedicated to the Maine Indians, the first people to use these lands in peaceful ways.”
 A destination on the Langlais Art Trail, Skowhegan hosts 25 smaller Langlais artworks as well.